We have been growing peppers, making sauce, and raising money for gardening projects in Detroit since 2013.

 — Mohammad, Community Member

 Detroit Peppers started as an idea among a community of diverse leaders and turned into something so much bigger than one person.
 The idea was simple, "Let's start a garden."
 The idea was not profound, but over time that garden has led to thousands of pounds of fresh produce being grown, thousands of volunteer hours, thousands of conversations with people from many diverse backgrounds, and thousands of dollars being raised to support these projects.
 We took on the name Detroit Peppers, because every year we attempt to grow every variety of pepper we can find in the gardens we work.
-The gardens are owned by leaders or organizations in the community and we are just a support.
+The projects we partner are owned by other community organizations.
+We simply come alongside their vision as a support.
 Many residents in our community are 1st generation immigrants from Bangladesh and Yemen and peppers are very common in their cultural dishes.

 lbs of fresh food produced